Tell Me (Sonny Fodera and Clementine Douglas song)

 "Tell Me" is a song by Australian musician Sonny Fodera and British singer and songwriter Clementine Douglas.
 The song was released on 7 February 2025.

+At the APRA Music Awards of 2026, the song was nominated for Most Performed Australian Work and won Most Performed Dance/Electronic Work.

 Reception

 Jack Shephard from New Wave Mag called it a "Hypnotising Collab", adding "A rapid drum pattern, pulsating production backdrop and layered vocals on the chorus give Clementine's voice an almost choral effect, intensifying the words she is singing."